Trump plows into G-7 summit, facing foreign critics

 A few hours later, he added, "Take down your tariffs & barriers or we will more than match you!"

+Despite the drama, Trump and Trudeau had a cordial greeting Friday, shaking hands and smiling for photographers on the lawn outside the resort overlooking the St. Lawrence River.
+The G-7 leaders were set to dine on Arctic char and buckwheat salad at a working lunch.

-The president appeared in no hurry to leave for Canada.
+But the president appeared in no hurry to leave for Canada.
 He walked out of the White House more than half an hour late, spent time greeting supporters gathered on the South Lawn, and then proceeded to take questions from reporters for nearly 20 minutes.
 He weighed in on everything from the Russia investigating to protesting NFL players and his next pardons.

 With a cool reception all but assured, Trump has complained to aides about even having to attend the G-7, especially since his Singapore summit with Kim is just days away.
 He will leave early Saturday morning, and will skip meetings about climate change, clean energy and ocean protection.